Marwan01/car-oof/README.md

 # car-oof

-### Simple React Native app to store important car documents to a Firebase Database.
+### Simple React Native app that can be used to store important car documents to a Firebase Database.
 Go paperless, dump your old traffic tickets, and empty your glovebox today, with the help of this app and the reliability of Google Firebase.

 ![demogif](/assets/demo.gif)